TOOLS – Content and Language Integrated Learning (CLIL)

 The project partners will collaborate closely on the R&D phase of the project before disseminating the software's functionality to a wide range of end users in various educational sectors through training workshops, paper presentations and multiformat user manuals.
-TOOLS is being funded by the European Commission's Education, Audiovisual and Culture Executive Agency (EACEA) and the application was ranked first in the 2011 Lifelong Learning – Key Activities 2 (Languages) funding round.
+The funding application for TOOLS was ranked first in the EACEA’s 2011 Lifelong Learning – Key Activities 2 (Languages) funding round.
 The project is being coordinated by Syddansk Erhvervsskole Odense-Vejle in Denmark, while institutions in Lithuania, Portugal, Spain and Scotland are also represented.

-Ulster's participation in the project, where he is building upon many years of experience in Computer Assisted Language Learning (CALL) built up through his involvement in previous high profile ICSRI affiliated projects such as the Linking Dictionaries and Texts Project (LDT), the Centre for Excellence in Multimedia Language Learning (CEMLL) and An Siollabas Nua don Ghaeilge ar an Tríú Leibhéal (see teagascnagaeilge.ie), a new national Third Level Syllabus for Irish based upon the Common European Framework of Reference for Languages.
+Ulster's participation in the project is led by Dr Caoimhín Ó Dónaill, building upon his many years of experience in Computer Assisted Language Learning (CALL) and his involvement in previous high profile projects such as the Linking Dictionaries and Texts Project (LDT), the Centre for Excellence in Multimedia Language Learning (CEMLL) and An Siollabas Nua don Ghaeilge ar an Tríú Leibhéal (see teagascnagaeilge.ie), a new national Third Level Syllabus for Irish based upon the Common European Framework of Reference for Languages.

 Key outputs from the TOOLS project will include Clilstore – the online authoring and storage system for CLIL learning units, model units covering all of the consortium languages, a coursebook in the various languages and 56 teacher/trainer workshops.
 The authoring system has been developed by the software development team at Sabhal Mòr Ostaig with input from all partners.
 It has undergone alpha and beta testing and is now fully functional.

-Dissemination and Outreach
+Dissemination and outreach